darenft-labs/nft2-subquery/README.md

 - [**Project Optimisation Advice**](https://academy.subquery.network/build/optimisation.html) - Some common tips on how to tweak your project to maximise performance.
 - [**GraphQL Subscriptions**](https://academy.subquery.network/run_publish/subscription.html) - Build more reactive front end applications that subscribe to changes in your SubQuery project.

-## Need Help?

-The fastest way to get support is by [searching our documentation](https://academy.subquery.network), or by [joining our discord](https://discord.com/invite/subquery) and messaging us in the `#technical-support` channel.